 Let us bring you right up to speed with the best Gmail features you might not have found yet.

-An update that rolled out in February lets you do more with a right-click on a conversation thread (or Ctrl+click on a Mac)… as in, a lot more.
-Move emails across tabs, snooze emails, mute conversations, open emails in a new window, find messages from a specific sender, and do just about everything you could want to do from the main Gmail view on the web.
+Gmail actually lets you do more with a right-click on a conversation thread (or Ctrl+click on a Mac)… as in, a lot more.
+Move emails across tabs, snooze emails, mute conversations, open emails in a new window, find messages from a specific sender and do just about everything you could want to do from the main Gmail view on the web.

-Gmail rolled out Smart Compose back in 2018 and just recently upgraded it to appear on more devices and adapt itself more to the way you write.
+Gmail rolled out Smart Compose back in 2018 and is continually upgrading it to appear on more devices and adapt itself more to the way you write.

-Confidential mode rolled out for consumers last year, letting you limit message copying and downloading, and adding an optional expiry time: Find it via the menu button (three dots) on mobile or the padlock symbol on the web when composing an email.
+Confidential mode rolled out a little while ago, letting you limit message copying and downloading, and adding an optional expiry time: Find it via the menu button (three dots) on mobile or the padlock symbol on the web when composing an email.
 It works seamlessly inside Gmail, and in other clients will link to your original email on the web.